MITgcm/MITgcm/doc/examples/reentrant_channel/reentrant_channel.rst

    \tau_x(y) = \tau_{0}\sin \left( \frac{y}{2 L_y} \pi \right),

 where :math:`L_{y}` is the lateral domain extent and :math:`\tau_0` is set to :math:`0.2 \text{ N m}^{-2}`.
 Surface temperature restoring varies linearly from 10 :sup:`o`\ C at the northern boundary to -2 :sup:`o`\ C at the southern end.
 A wall is placed at the southern boundary of our domain, thus our setup is only reentrant in the east-west direction.
+Because MITgcm assumes a periodic domain in both the east-west and north-south directions, our southern wall effectively functions as a wall at the northern boundary as well.
 The full water column in the northern boundary is a "sponge layer"; relaxing temperature though the full water column will partially constrain the stratification, and in the eddy-permitting solution will absorb any eddies reaching the northern boundary (truly acting as a "sponge").